Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Castle Rock, Colorado Ranked
+Top Grease Trap Cleaning Companies in Castle Rock, Colorado Ranked

 For any food service establishment in Castle Rock, from bustling downtown cafes to large-scale event venues, managing fats, oils, and grease (FOG) is a critical operational and legal responsibility.
 Effective grease trap and interceptor maintenance is not just about preventing clogs; it's a mandated requirement to protect the local sewer system and avoid significant penalties.
 The Town of Castle Rock, through Castle Rock Water, enforces specific regulations under Municipal Code 13.05.020 and in coordination with the Plum Creek Water Reclamation Authority's FOG program.
 This guide outlines the essential compliance steps, service expectations, and cost-saving strategies for restaurant owners and facility managers to ensure their operations run smoothly and within the law.